Feasibility Study of FLASH Radiotherapy for the Treatment of Symptomatic Bone Metastases (FAST-01)

 Time Frame: Will be assessed within 4 weeks of subject enrollment.

-Treatment for an individual subject will be deemed NOT feasible if delays in study treatment of more than 7 business days from simulation to treatment occurs related to the investigational device (excluding delays due to patient or facility factors not related to study treatment)
+Number of participants whose treatment was delayed by more than 7 business days from simulation to treatment when related to the investigational device (excluding delays due to patient or facility factors not related to study treatment).

 Will be assessed within 4 weeks of subject enrollment.

-Time Frame: Assessed from start of treatment until subject death or lost to follow-up
+Time Frame: Assessed from start of treatment until subject death or lost to follow-up, up to 17.8 months

 Toxicities that are possibly, probably, or definitely related to FLASH radiotherapy.
 Toxicities will be classified per CTCAE version 5.0.

-Assessed from start of treatment until subject death or lost to follow-up
+Assessed from start of treatment until subject death or lost to follow-up, up to 17.8 months

 Secondary Outcome Measures